linleno-jr/automated-country-profile-web/README.md

  - question 6
  - question 9
  - or the relative size in region in question 3c
+The program will also run slowly on startup due to being limited to Render's free tier.

 ## List of countries included ##
 - Afghanistan